IgorVaryvoda/new-varyvoda.com/content/posts/help-ukraine.md

 I, like millions of other Ukrainians, cannot stay idle in this situation.

-I've created [UAHelp.me](https://www.uahelp.me) - a curated list of resources to help Ukraine and it's people.
+I've created [UAHelp.me](https://www.uahelp.me) - a curated list of resources to help Ukraine and its people.
 Here's how you can help Ukraine:

 ## QR codes for quick donation
 ![QR codes to help Ukraine!](https://cdn.earthroulette.com/help-ukraine/QR.png)